 Strive for clean, simple, easy-to-understand anchor systems.
 A spaghetti pile of rope and webbing is confusing and dangerous, because you don’t readily know what can be safely unclipped and what cannot.

-Have two different identical “anchor kits”, a pre-packaged collection of whatever biners and slings you and your partner agree on to quickly build an anchor.
-(Avoid the common beginner mistake of building an anchor with whatever bits of slings and scavenged biners you have left after a long pitch.)
+Have two different identical “anchor kits”, a pre-packaged collection of whatever carabiners and slings you and your partner agree on to quickly build an anchor.
+(Avoid the common beginner mistake of building an anchor with whatever bits of slings and scavenged carabiners you have left after a long pitch.)
 At the bare minimum, your anchor kit should have three large carabiners.
 Once you are skilled at big wall anchor building, the leader should be hauling in not much more than 10 minutes after reaching the anchor on a trade route.